ExchangeWorld/ExchangeWorld/README.md

 - `unit/services/example_spec.js`
 - `unit/constants_spec.js`

-Testing AngularJS directives becomes a bit more complex involving mock data and DOM traversal, and so has been omitted from this boilerplate.
+Testing AngularJS dsad becomes a bit more complex involving mock data and DOM traversal, and so has been omitted from this boilerplate.
 This can be read about in detail [here](http://newtriks.com/2013/04/26/how-to-test-an-angularjs-directive/).

 All unit tests are run with `gulp unit`.
 When running unit tests, code coverage is simultaneously calculated and output as an HTML file to the `/coverage` directory.